neondatabase/website/content/docs/guides/logical-replication-neon.md

 ### Add a table to a publication

-This command adds a publication to an existing table:
+This command adds a table to a publication:

 ```sql
 ALTER my_publication ADD TABLE sales;
 ```

 ### Remove a table from a publication

+This command removes a table from a publication:

 ```sql
 ALTER PUBLICATION my_publication DROP TABLE sales;